Dewey's Logical Theory

 Biography of Editor(s)F. Thomas Burke is assistant professor of philosophy at the University of South Carolina.

-D. Micah Hester is assistant professor of biomedical ethics at Mercer University's School of Medicine.
+D. Micah Hester is assistant professor of biomedical ethics and humanities at the Mercer University School of Medicine.
 His books include Community As Healing and On James .

 Robert B. Talisse is assistant professor of philosophy at Vanderbilt University.